When Is the Best Time

 Parking and Trailhead: The White Horse Hill Campground Google Maps

-Carry a picnic in your backpack and enjoy the sheer majestic Aoraki Mount Cook.
+Bring a picnic in your backpack and enjoy the majestic Aoraki Mount Cook.
 Keas, the alpine parrot, is often around.
-If you are an experienced hiker, start early afternoon and wait for the sunset.
+If you are an experienced hiker, start in the early afternoon and wait for the sunset.
 Bring a torch for the way back.
 Don't rush the track - take your time!

 - Governors Bush